 The Rufiji River is home to a plethora of varied water and bird life, a place where Hippos and Crocodiles sun themselves on the shores.
 Fierce tiger fish and vandu catfish are caught in the river.
 Catfish are equipped with primitive lungs allowing them to cross land for short distances in an attempt to find water during the dry season.

-ClimateSelous has a warm wet, tropical climate.
+Selous has a warm wet, tropical climate.
 The rainy season is normally from November to May.
 January to April is wonderful for birdlife and lush green scenery, but many roads become impassable after heavy rains.
 The heavy rains, normally from the end of March to May, make certain part of Selous inaccessible and so many lodges and camps are closed.

 During the dry season an ancient migration of elephants takes place between the Selous and Mozambique's Niassa Game Reserves.
 This is one of the largest natural trans-boundary eco-systems in Africa and at the last consensus it was estimated that 64,400 elephants roam the two parks, with 84% on the Tanzanian side.

 Due to its remote location, the Selous Game Reserve has remained a pristine wilderness gem in which visitors can experience a safari in totally wild and unspoiled bush.
 Selous Game Reserve was designated a 'World Heritage Site' by the United Nations in 1982 due to its unique ecological importance.

 The Selous Game Reserve was named after Frederick Courteney Selous, a British conservationist, hunter, explorer and author, who wrote a book about East Africa and his travels.
 He was killed by a sniper towards the end of the First World War and the reserve was named in his honour.
 Selous' grave remains at the site where he died in battle, close to the Beho Beho Hills.